byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![moringa tree bloom](./vivariumGeorgeTownGallery/vivariumGarden/vivariumMoringaFlowers02Web.JPG)

-***Soil Makers; being the gardener, an open hand, bringing seed to soil, the womb of Mother Earth, the beginnings of life, love and endings.
-Each bloom in the doing of this most holy act.***
+***Soil Makers; being the gardener, an open hand, bringing vitality to soil, the womb of Mother Earth, the beginnings of life, love and endings.
+Each bloom in the doing of this most sacred act.***

 Bio-logically re-connecting; an archaic revival of Wo-Mans symbiotic microbial Gaian connection, honoring the feminine through feeling, connecting soil to soul.